tcjcodes/nutritional-therapy-site/src/content/services/index.md

 *Please note that Functional Nutrition, Applied Psycho-Neurobiology, and Family Constellation services are not covered by insurance.*

 *Payment is expected at time of service.
-Cash, Debit/Credit Card, Venmo, Cashapp accepted.*
+Cash, Debit/Credit Card, Venmo, or Cashapp accepted.*

 - - -